jsguy/dataportal/README.md

 portal.publish(obj);
 ```

-This will notify the server (and all browsers) that the object has changed, and update it accordingly.
+This will notify the server (and all browsers, including the one that changed) that the object has changed, and update it accordingly.